OnSSET/teaching_kit/module_1/Introduction to the Theory and Application of GIS.markdown

 ---
-title:  "Lecture 2: Introducion to the Theory and Application of GIS"
+title:  "Lecture 2: Introduction to the Theory and Application of GIS"
 layout: module_1
 folder: module_1
 ---